RPS Drummond Lockyer Fund for Dance

 What can you apply for?

 We are pleased to announce two funding streams this year: ‘Performance’ and ‘R&D’ – a model we expect to continue in future.
+Applications are now open and will close at 11am on Tuesday 8 April 2025

 In your application you will be asked to provide key information, answer some questions about your initiative (which you can supply in written or simply filmed format), and complete our budget template in which you will need to state how much money you are ideally seeking from the RPS and what element(s) of the initiative the funding – if successful – would go towards.